Treatment Process for Women

 Cost of Treatment?

-The cost for a woman in my practice is $500 per insertion.
+The cost for a woman in my practice is $550 per insertion.
 Insertions are typically 4 times a year… every 3 months.
 Prices very across the country as do the costs of practicing medicine.
 I request that a woman pay for the first 2 insertions at the time of first insertion time so that she is committed to experience the results of 2 sequential pellet insertions.
 This gives her a fair trial at T pellet therapy!
 Around 99% think it is wonderful.
-I also give my patients Vitamin B 12 injections at no charge monthly as long as they are current on their T pellets.

 Contact Dr. Mark E. Richards